preethumohanankk/preethumohanankk.github.io/_posts/2025-06-15-ai-in-physiotherapy.md

 **Adaptive Control Systems:** Modern rehab robots feature "real-time feedback and adaptive control mechanisms to tailor the exercises to the patient's needs", adjusting parameters like assistance force or range of motion based on patient performance[^3].

 **Intelligent Assistance:** If a stroke patient begins to regain strength, the AI controller can sense this and reduce robotic assistance to encourage active effort.
 These systems automatically modify difficulty level using machine learning algorithms to optimize therapy session by session[^3].
+In practice, this means if a stroke patient begins to regain strength and initiate more of a movement, the AI controller can sense this and reduce robotic assistance to encourage active effort (or do the opposite if the patient is struggling).

 For example, a gait-training exoskeleton might use reinforcement learning to adjust treadmill speed and body-weight support as a patient's walking ability improves, providing personalized progression in real-time.
+Research reviews emphasize that such adaptive algorithms, which continuously respond to patient data, can maximize the effectiveness of robotic rehab by keeping the challenge optimal – not too easy, not too hard[^3].
+Many prototypes of "AI adaptation-powered" exoskeletons and robotic trainers have emerged in the last couple of years, some even using neural inputs: brain-computer interfaces that detect a patient's effort or intention to move can drive the exoskeleton's assistance, effectively bridging the gap between brain signals and actual movement for patients with paralysis[^3].

 ### AI-Enhanced Assessment and Outcome Prediction